-A. Yes, all incidents of restraint or isolation that occur during a student's regularly scheduled school day must be reported.
+.
+Incidents that occur outside the regularly scheduled school day should not be reported.

-Q. Do all 'incidents' get reported regardless of length of time?
+- A. Any incident where a school employee, resource officer, or school security officer uses isolation or restraint on a student during school-sponsored instruction or activities must be reported.
+If R & I occurs while at a sporting event or outside the regularly scheduled day but on school grounds, then it should be reported. - Q. What if the student is restrained or isolated while attending a residential program or contract school? - A. If your district is enrolling and collecting funding for the student, the district is responsible for collecting and maintaining the records for that student including proper recording and reporting of restraint or isolation events. - Q. If a student's IEP or learning plan identifies the potential need for restraint / isolation do we report these? - A. Yes, all incidents of restraint or isolation that occur during a student's regularly scheduled school day must be reported. - Q. Do all 'incidents' get reported regardless of length of time?
 E.g., if for 10 seconds do we report?
-A. Yes, all incidents of restraint that meet the definition are to be reported - regardless of the length of time.

-Q. If part of a discipline incident do we report both the discipline and the R & I separately?
-A. Yes, if a student is restrained or isolated as part of a discipline incident, report the appropriate information in the discipline File R and report the appropriate information for the restraint or isolation used in File S.

-Q. Why are you collecting this at the student level, what will the data be used for?
+A. Yes, all incidents of restraint or isolation that meet the definition are to be reported regardless of the length of time. - Q. If part of a discipline incident do we report both the discipline and the R & I separately?
+A. Yes, if a student is restrained or isolated as part of a discipline incident, report the appropriate information in the discipline File R and report the appropriate information for the restraint or isolation used in File S. - Q. Why are you collecting this at the student level, what will the data be used for?

 A. Detailed student data allows OSPI and others to better understand how restraint and isolation are being used, at to provide targeted training and technical assistance to districts with high incidents of restraint and isolation.
 It will also be used to meet OSPI's legislative requirement outlined in RCW 28A.600.485.